DataDog/documentation/content/en/observability_pipelines/reference/datadog_archives.md

 {{< tabs >}}
 {{% tab "AWS S3" %}}

-7. Toggle **AWS S3** to enable those specific configuration options.
-8. Select the storage class in the dropdown menu.
-9. In the **Bucket** option, enter the name of the S3 bucket you created earlier.
+7. In the **Bucket** option, enter the name of the S3 bucket you created earlier.
-10. In **Service**, enter the name of the object storage service to use.
+8. Enter `aws_s3` in the **Service** field.
-11. Set the other configuration options based on your use case.
+9. Set the other configuration options based on your use case.
+10. Toggle **AWS S3** to enable those specific configuration options.
+11. Select the storage class in the dropdown menu.

 {{% /tab %}}
 {{% tab "Azure Blob" %}}

+7. In the **Bucket** option, select the archives to store the bucket in.
+8. Enter `azure_blob` in the **Service** field.
-7. Toggle **Azure Blob** to enable those specific configuration options.
+9. Toggle **Azure Blob** to enable those specific configuration options.
-8. Enter the Azure Blob Storage Account connection string.
+10. Enter the Azure Blob Storage Account connection string.
-9. In the **Bucket** option, select the archives to store the bucket in.
-10. In **Service**, end the name of the object storage service to use.
 11. Set the other configuration options based on your use case.

 {{% /tab %}}
 {{% tab "GCP Cloud Storage" %}}

+7. In the **Bucket** option, select the archives to store the bucket in.
+8. Enter `gcp_cloud_storage` in the **Service** field.
-7. Toggle **GCP Cloud Storage** to enable those specific configuration options.
+9. Toggle **GCP Cloud Storage** to enable those specific configuration options.
-8. Set the configuration options based on your use case.
+10. Set the configuration options based on your use case.

 {{% /tab %}}
 {{< /tabs >}}

-See [Datadog Archives reference][12] for details on all configuration options.
+See [Datadog Archives reference][9] for details on all configuration options.

 ## Rehydrate your archive

-See [Rehydrating from Archives][13] for instructions on how to rehydrate your archive in Datadog so that you can start analyzing and investigating those logs.
+See [Rehydrating from Archives][10] for instructions on how to rehydrate your archive in Datadog so that you can start analyzing and investigating those logs.

 ## Further reading